Mercury Sightings - Details for 2025

 a field 5.1° wide x 3.4° high.

 ● The third sighting of the first elongation for 2025 was on March 1, 2025, at 6:38 pm EST from Maple Shade, NJ, serendipitously while looking through the windshield of my car with unaided eyes as I headed to the local baseball field to observe the pairing of Venus and the Crescent Moon.
 When initially sighted, Mercury was at 6.4° altitude, 264° azimuth, magnitude –0.95, 6.2″ diameter and 72% illuminated.
 Solar elongation was 16.2°, the ecliptic had a steep tilt of 73° to the horizon and Mercury's ecliptic latitude was +0.4°.
+Sunset was at 5:52 pm.

 ● The fourth sighting of the first elongation for 2025 was on March 3, 2025, at 6:20 pm EST during a Star Watch at the James H. Johnson Elementary School in Cherry Hill, NJ.
 It was initially spotted with 12x50 binoculars then with unaided eyes, following it down into the distant trees.
 When initially sighted, Mercury was at 11.2° altitude, 262° azimuth, magnitude –0.80, 6.5″ diameter and 65% illuminated.
 Solar elongation was 17.3°, the ecliptic had a steep tilt of 73° to the horizon and Mercury's ecliptic latitude was +0.9°.
+Sunset was at 5:54 pm.

 ________________

-The current streak is now 90 elongations in a row, starting the fifteenth calendar year of spotting Mercury at every elongation beginning in January 2011.
+The current streak is now 91 elongations in a row, continuing with the fifteenth calendar year of spotting Mercury at every elongation beginning in January 2011.
 There are six or seven elongations per year.
 The years 2011, 2015, 2018, 2022 and 2024 each had seven (7) elongations, while 2012, 2013, 2014, 2016, 2017, 2019, 2020, 2021 and 2023 each had six (6), as does 2025.
 The 89 elongations in the previous 14 years averaged 6.36 elongations per year.
 Click here for sightings in 2024.
 The purpose of this ongoing effort is not to set some record, especially since I have no idea what sort of record might exist.
 My note to Gary Seronik that was published in S&T magazine (see the 2022 Mercury page) yielded no responses.
 Regardless, it demonstrates that locating and seeing Mercury is not nearly as difficult as many suppose.
 It just takes a little planning and effort, although circumstances make some elongations easy and some difficult.

 Return to the SJAstro home page.

-Last Update: Tuesday, March 04, 2025 at 09:53 AM Eastern Time
+Last Update: Thursday, April 10, 2025 at 02:54 PM Eastern Time